faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Most of the binaries have a self-explanatory name.
 The `dyld` binary is the dynamic loader\index{file!dynamic loader}.
 It is seen at the bottom of all stack backtraces because it is responsible for commencing the loading of binaries before their execution.

 The dynamic loader does many tasks in preparing our binary for execution.
 If our binary references libraries, it will load them.
-If there are absent, it will fail to load our app.
+If they are absent, it will fail to load our app.
 This is why it is possible to crash even before any code in `main.m` is called.
 Later on, we shall study how to diagnose such problems.

 ## Guided tour of a macOS Crash Report